ibiggy9/Flourish/README.md

 ## 📱 Overview

-**Flourish made history in January 2023 as the first AI therapy application to launch on the iOS App Store.** This groundbreaking achievement positioned the app as a pioneer in the mental health technology space, demonstrating the viability of AI-powered therapeutic support in a regulated app marketplace.
+**Flourish was the first AI Therapy app on the IOS App Store launched in January 2023**

 The app addresses critical challenges in mental health accessibility by combining evidence-based therapeutic techniques with advanced conversational AI.
 At its core is "Fleur," an intelligent AI chatbot that engages users in therapeutic conversations, supported by a comprehensive suite of wellness tools including breathing exercises, meditation sessions, stress assessments, and structured journaling exercises.